How to manage Azure resource groups with the Azure CLI

 az storage account create --name storage135 --location eastus --sku Standard_LRS

-If you specify a resource group in the command, that takes precedence.
+Specifying a resource group in the command takes precedence.
 The following command creates a storage group in a resource group called StorageGroups:

 az storage account create --resource-group StorageGroups --name storage136 --location eastus --sku Standard_LRS

 Once you specify another resource group as a value, however, Azure CLI resets the persisted value.
 New commands use StorageGroups as the resource group.
 You can see the persisted values by using the az config param-persist show command: